diyjac/boston_housing/README.md

 # Boston_housing
 Boston_housing is a *project result submission* for Udacity Boston Housing project.
-It is a worksheet in **Jupyter Notebook** to evaluate the performance and predictive power of a model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts.
+It is a worksheet in **Jupyter Notebook**, in which we will use techniques to evaluate the performance and predictive power of a machine learning model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts.

 ## Installation